Vegetable Millets Upma

-In this recipe, I have used nutrient-packed hulled little millets instead of Rava, which makes this a healthier version of the traditional upma.
+In this recipe, I have used nutrient-packed foxtail millets instead of Rava, which makes this a healthier version of the traditional upma.
 Different millets have different soak-time and cook-time.
 So if you are using any other type of millet than the one used, please do some research on how to cook it. (if you are new to the usage of millets).
 I have only used one cup of green beans, carrot, and green peas; add more vegetables if you prefer.
 And If you like coconut, you could add two or three tablespoons before adding water to upma or use it for garnishing at the end.
 Continue reading if you want to know the step by step procedure to make this healthy and tasty vegetable millet upma.

 Prep time: 30 minutes